 A lot of people feel the same way when they talk to a building contractor or look for information online.
 Sometimes they feel like they don’t even know how to ask the right questions.

 When potential customers look for your services online, they may not use the same terminology that you do.
 They’re not builders—they’re homeowners.
 That means they use homeowner language to describe what they’re looking for.
+That is why you need the right type of contractor marketing.

 Why is that important?
 Here are a couple of reasons: